Online Learning Terms & Definitions

 Video conferencing is a technology that allows users in different locations to hold face-to-face meetings without having to move to a single location together.
-ACCC offers several video conferencing options including Blackboard Collaborate, Google Meet, Zoom and Webex Meetings.
+Technology Solutions offers several video conferencing options including Blackboard Collaborate, Google Meet, Zoom and Webex Meetings.

 A virtual classroom allows participants to communicate with one another, view presentations or videos, interact with other participants, and engage with resources in work groups remotely, online.

 Voice over Internet Protocol (VoIP), also called IP telephony, is a method and group of technologies for the delivery of voice communications and multimedia sessions over Internet Protocol networks, such as the Internet.